Package 'tidypolars'

 by can take a character vector, like c("x", "y") if x and y are in both datasets.
 To join on variables that don't have the same name, use equalities in the character vector, like c("x1" = "x2", "y").
 If you use a character vector, the join can only be done using strict equality.

-Finally, by can be a specification created by dplyr::join_by().
+by can also be a specification created by dplyr::join_by().
 Contrary to the input as character vector shown above, join_by() uses unquoted column names, e.g join_by(x1 == x2, y).
-It also uses equality and inequality operators ==, > and similar.
-For now, only equality operators are supported.

 ...